lohr1/yamd/README.md

 ## Note on Code Organization

 The project is split into "milestones" where each milestone has a specific goal and contributed something unique to the overall grade of the project.
-This is **NOT** how I would structure a project in a real-world setting.
+However, this is **NOT** how I would structure a project in a real-world setting.